-Authenticity: In a study by Elite Daily, only 1% of millennials said they were interested in or affected by advertising.
+Authenticity: In a study by Elite Daily, only one percent of millennials said they were interested in or affected by advertising.
 Millennials simply don’t care what a brand has to say about itself.
 What they do care about is how authentic a brand seems in every interaction.
-From customer service calls to online marketing, millennials are looking for brands that put the customer at the heart of the brand and that don’t put on a face to sell their product.
+From customer service calls to online marketing, millennials are looking for brands that put the customer first and don’t over-sell their products.
 As a marketer, this means you need to determine what your brand stands for, and then never compromise.

-Ethics: Millennials have high product standards.
-While previous generations may have been willing to turn a blind eye on employee treatment or negative business practices, millennials will not.
-In fact, thirty-two percent of millennials would turn on a brand if it didn’t treat or pay its workers fairly, and twenty-seven percent would switch brands if the product were not environmentally friendly.
+Ethics: Millennials have high standards.
+While previous generations may have been willing to turn a blind eye to employee treatment or negative business practices, millennials will not.
+In fact, 32 percent of millennials would turn on a brand if it didn’t treat or pay its workers fairly, and 27 percent would switch brands if the product were not environmentally friendly.

-Quality: Everything is available online, and there is always another option for whatever product millennials want to buy.
-Because everything is easily accessible, there is no reason to settle for something of mediocre quality.
-A full 49% of millennials say they would not remain loyal to a brand with a subpar product, even if it were cheaper than alternatives.
+Quality: Everything is available online, and there is always another purchase option for whatever product millennials want to buy.
+Because everything is easily accessible, there is no reason for them to settle for something of mediocre quality.
+A full 49 percent of millennials say they would not remain loyal to a brand with a subpar product, even if it were cheaper than alternatives.

 Social Proof: Millennials are online.
-They’re on social media; they’re reviewing products on comparison websites; they’re scouring websites and educating themselves regularly.
-One reason why millennials are the most brand loyal has to do with social proof, and it’s the fifth factor affecting their brand loyalty.
+They’re on social media; they’re reviewing products on comparison websites; they’re scouring websites and educating themselves.
+One reason why millennials are the most brand loyal customer segment has to do with social proof, and it’s the fifth factor affecting their brand loyalty.
 If millennials can see that their friends are happy with a brand, they’re likely to try it out and then stick with it.

 Millennials are an interesting buying group.
 They care about how their products are made, where they are sourced, and what they represent.
 They care about quality and ease of purchase, and they are unwilling to compromise.
-Add into this the fact that millennials are pretty price elastic, and you can see why it’s so important to get your marketing right if you want to make a significant impact.
+Add into this the fact that millennials are price-elastic – willing to pay more for products they believe in – and you can see why it’s so important to get your marketing right if you want to make a significant impact.

-For more information about how millennials buy, or for help creating a marketing plan to attract millennials, contact Modern Promos.
+For more information about how millennials buy, or for help creating a marketing plan to attract millennials, contact Auctus Agency today.